-1. This conference was followed by similar outbreaks of violence in other South East Asian countries, but it is an exaggeration to say that 'orders' were given for these uprisings at the conference, as part of some coordinated plan conceived for South East Asia in Moscow, as is sometimes suggested.
-See Ruth McVey, The Calcutta Conference and the South East Asian Uprisings, Cornell University, Ithaca, New York 1958 sities Press, Singapore 1962, p.
-335 p.
+- This conference was followed by similar outbreaks of violence in other South East Asian countries, but it is an exaggration to say that 'orders' were given for these uprisings at the conference, as part of some coordinated plan conceived for South East Asia in Moscow, as is sometimes suggested.
+See Ruth MeVey, The Calcuta Conference and the South East Asian Uprisinge, Cornell University, Ithaca, New York 1958 - Charles Gamba, The Origins of Trade Unionism in Malaya, Eastern Universities Press, Singapore 1962, p.
+335 - 3.
+Alex Josey, Trade Unionism in Malaya, Singapore, Donald Moore 1954, p.
 17. In June 1948 there were 302 unions in the Federation of Malaya, with a membership of 150,000.
 Of these, 129 unions with a membership of roughly 82,000 were controlled by the Communist-led PMFTU